jim-collier/x9git/README.md

 Git has about 82 porcelain commands.

-Gitsby has 7.
+Gitsby™ has 7.
 (Or more accurately, 17 total when counting subcommands.)

 How Gitsby shrinks Git's command set: